isomerpages/moe-kentridgesec/pages/School Canteen Advertisement.md

 **Applicants should preferably fulfil the following criteria:**
 * Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
 * Possess catering experience or experience operating in a school environment.
-* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).
+* Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA). <br>
 *Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*